This post was updated on May 25th, 2026 and covers script version 2.3.0.

 -SetupSet -SetupPassword %NewPassword% -OldSetupPassword %OldPassword1%

 Here is a second example of calling the script during a task sequence.
 In this example, the setup password is being set or changed and there are 6 possible old setup passwords.
 The hardware the script is being run against will lock after 3 failed attempts, so only 2 old passwords can be specified before a reboot is required.
-The means that the script will need to be run 3 times.
+This means that the script will need to be run 3 times.

 First in the Set Password Values step, create variables for each password.